Graph Property Inference in Small Language Models: Effects of Representation and Reasoning Strategy: Related Work

 \subsection{Graph Reasoning with Language Models}

-Recent work has investigated the ability of language models to perform graph-related reasoning tasks, including shortest-path computation, connectivity analysis, and symbolic graph manipulation \cite{ref_graph_survey_llm,ref_llm_combinatorial}.
-These studies such as systematically evaluate structural reasoning capabilities and reveal both emergent competence and significant limitations \cite{ref_graph_understanding}.
+Recent work has investigated the ability of language models to perform graph-related reasoning tasks, including shortest-path computation, connectivity analysis, and symbolic graph manipulation~\cite{ref_graph_survey_llm,ref_llm_combinatorial}.
+These studies systematically evaluate structural reasoning capabilities and reveal both emergent competence and significant limitations \cite{ref_graph_understanding}.
 Additional analyses highlight challenges in algorithmic generalization and multi-hop reasoning \cite{ref_algorithmic_reasoning}.

 While these works primarily evaluate task-level accuracy on individual reasoning problems, less attention has been given to systematic estimation of heterogeneous graph-theoretic metrics.
-Moreover, prior studies largely focus on large-scale models, leaving the structural inference capabilities of small scale SLMs insufficiently characterized.
+Moreover, prior studies largely focus on large-scale models, leaving the structural inference capabilities of small-scale SLMs insufficiently characterized.

+A notable exception is TinyGraphEstimator~\cite{ref_tinygraph}, which demonstrates that small language models fine-tuned with LoRA achieve strong in-distribution performance on graph property estimation, substantially outperforming zero-shot baselines.
+Subsequent work~\cite{ref_generalization} extends these findings by showing that fine-tuned SLMs generalize across structurally distinct graph families and to graphs substantially larger than those seen during training, while also identifying a locality gradient in structural understanding.
+Together, these results establish that fine-tuned small models are competent graph property estimators - raising the question of whether comparable performance can be achieved through prompting and inference strategies alone, without task-specific fine-tuning.